 Crazy flashbacks would haunt me relentlessly and I felt a depression which inspired my best friend to call my husband behind my back because she was so worried about me.

 I was in total denial.
 I refused to believe that it could happen to me.
 As a coach, yogi, and all the tools I had, I should have been untouchable.

 It wasn’t until she called my husband that I snapped out of it and began making the changes required to get better.

-With our society moving faster than ever, more demands on our time, and increased disconnection it’s inevitable that more and more of us are going to be touched by mental illness.
+With our society moving faster than ever, more demands on our time, and increased disconnection it’s inevitable that more and more of us are going to be touched by mental health issues.

-Right now, 1 in 2 Canadians will be diagnosed with a mental illness by the time they are 40 (that’s diagnosed, imagine how many of us aren’t???).
+Right now, 1 in 2 Canadians will be diagnosed with a mental illness by the time they are 40.
+If you’re one of them, congratulations: you’re normal!

 You might be wondering, why am I shifting courses with my services or at least adding to them?

 The first reason is because I’ve already been doing this for a decade.